rocifier/udt/README.md

 Note: You must handle your own dns resolution if required.
 To host from localhost use 127.0.0.1 or to host from all addresses use 0.0.0.0

 # Overview of implementation

+This implementation is based directly off the draft spec at http://udt.sourceforge.net/doc/draft-gg-udt-03.txt

 ## Server